 The Cerber antispam engine is compatible with most form builders and capable to protect virtually any form.
 On the Antispam admin page check all necessary features under the Cerber antispam engine section.
-Test out the forms on your site.
-If some of the features on the website stopped working try to enable Use less restrictive policies (allow AJAX).
+Make sure that forms on your site work fine.
+If some of the features on the website stopped working, enable Use less restrictive policies (allow AJAX).

 Finally, let the plugin clean up the mess with spam comments.
 Choose deny spam comments completely or only mark them as spam.
 Turn on automatic moving spam to trash.

 - How to stop spam user registrations on your WordPress